Course Design Essentials

 Backward Design is an approach to course design that emphasizes learning by beginning the course development process by first identifying the desired results (learning objectives) before determining how to assess whether those outcomes have been achieved and, lastly, selecting learning experiences and instruction tools that will prepare students to both learn and prove their learning.
 Keeping the number of learning objectives relatively small by focusing on Big Ideas or Threshold Concepts can help focus your instructional efforts and avoid overburdening students.

 Using Backward Design in a learner-centered approach provides a solid foundation for effective course design.
 Once your course objectives are clear, you can think beyond quizzes and tests to find ways for students to demonstrate their learning creatively and pragmatically.
-Articulating these objectives early and clearly will set students up to succeed; couple this with instructional strategies will effectively facilitate students' progress toward the desired goals, whether that is effectively lecturing or more active learning approaches.
+Articulating these objectives early and clearly will set students up to succeed; couple this with instructional strategies and active learning approaches that will effectively facilitate students' progress toward the desired goals.
+You can find more tips in the teaching handbook on effectively lecturing, facilitating discussions, and more active learning tools.
 With these decisions made, you are ready to compile course materials, develop your syllabus, and step into class on the first day!

 - How to Write a Statement of Teaching Philosophy, The Chronicle of Higher Education, 3/27/03